ScanMountGoat/Smush-Material-Research/docs/content/materials/model_brightness/index.md

 (180, 180, 180) in RGB or (0.75, 0.75, 0.75) in float.
 An easy way to lower the texture brightness is to use a levels adjustment in an image editor.
 Lower the output brightness until the brightest part of the texture is below 75% brightness.

+The albedo color brightness can also be controlled by material editing CustomVector13.
+Setting the RGB values between 0.0 and 1.0 will darken the albedo color without needing to edit any textures.
+If the brightest value in the col map has a brightness of 100%, setting CustomVector13 to roughly
+(0.75, 0.75, 0.75, 1.0) will likely eliminate most of the blooming.

 ## Specular Highlights
 ### Explanation
 <figure class="figure">